Mafunamiii/Car-Program/README.md

-" Car program for 2nd periodical exam, 12th grade"
-"# Car-Program"
+" Miles per gallon program with the use of pointers and addresses" "# Car-Program"